 The tree of life can be dated back to the Egyptians but is also found in Christianity locked into the Tree of Life.
 This is the symbol you see in the windows of churches and cathedrals like West Minster Abbey.

-In Muslim symbolism we find the star tetrahedron, otherwise known as the Merkaba – or the tree of life.
-Furthermore the Koran has the number 19 encoded in it throughout.
+In Muslim symbolism, we find the star tetrahedron, otherwise known as the Merkaba – or the tree of life.
+Furthermore, the Koran has the number 19 encoded in it throughout.
 The star tetrahedron is also associated with Judaism.

-In other words, almost all major religions share the same powerful symbol that is connected to ancient teachings of esoteric wisdom – yet none of these same religions teach people how to understand themselves.
+In other words, almost all major religions share the same powerful symbol that is connected to ancient teachings of esoteric wisdom – yet none of these same religions teaches people how to understand themselves.

 It should be noted that the symbol has been used in churches all over the globe – most significantly by the Knights Templar.

 Ancient Shamanic Ceremonies

 There is little I found of interest in the Inka Museum that I had not seen and heard in other museums.
 The information provided by the museum barely scratches the surface of ancient cultures and do not connect the dots.
 Andean history is practically lost.